HiddenWarrior-27/AstutePDF/README.md

 # Astute-PDF

 ### **A repository containing the GUI for an application which enables the users to perform simple yet intriguing PDF operations.
-These include**
+These include,**

 * Merging
 * Splitting